-- 89 The modification of security services of the TOE may e.g. affect the quality of random numbers provided by the random number generator up to undetected deactivation when the random number generator does not produce random numbers and the Security IC Embedded Software gets constant values.
+- 97 The modification of security services of the TOE may e.g. affect the quality of random numbers provided by the random number generator up to undetected deactivation when the random number generator does not produce random numbers and the Security IC Embedded Software gets constant values.
 In another case errors are introduced in executing the Security IC Embedded Software.
-To exploit this an attacker needs information about the functional operation, e.g. to introduce a temporary failure within a register used by the Security IC Embedded Software glitch. - 90 The TOE shall avert the threat "Physical Manipulation (T.Phys-Manipulation)" as specified below.
+To exploit this an attacker needs information about the functional operation, e.g. to introduce a temporary failure within a register used by the Security IC Embedded Software with light or a power glitch. - 98 The TOE shall avert the threat "Physical Manipulation (T.Phys-Manipulation)" as specified below.